gettilled/tilled-node/README.md

 );
 ```

 This example assumes that you are creating a payment intent on the client with [Tilled.js](https://docs.tilled.com/docs/payment-methods/tilledjs/) and passing it your request body.
-If you meet the PCI requirments to use the [Create a Payment Method](https://docs.tilled.com/api/#tag/PaymentMethods/operation/CreatePaymentMethod) endpoint and choose to use it, you will need to import the modules for the `PaymentMethodsApi` and create your payment method with the `createPaymentMethod` method.
+If you meet the PCI requirements to use the [Create a Payment Method](https://docs.tilled.com/api/#tag/PaymentMethods/operation/CreatePaymentMethod) endpoint and choose to use it, you will need to import the modules for the `PaymentMethodsApi` and create your payment method with the `createPaymentMethod` method.